From our private database of 30,900+ case briefs...

 An American Airlines (defendant) plane traveling from New York to Kentucky crashed, killing 58 people.
 Numerous lawsuits were brought against American Airlines in various jurisdictions.
-One such suit was in the United States District Court for the Northern District of Texas (Texas suit).
-The Texas suit ended in a judgment for the plaintiffs and was the first suit related to the crash to come to a full conclusion.
-Hart, et al. (plaintiffs) brought this identical suit against American Airlines in New York state court.
+One suit was brought in the United States District Court for the Northern District of Texas.
+The Texas action ended in a judgment for the plaintiffs and was the first suit related to the crash to come to a full conclusion.
+Loretta Hart and other representatives of the deceased passengers' estates (plaintiffs) brought this identical suit against American Airlines in New York state court.
 The plaintiffs filed a motion for summary judgment based on the results of the Texas suit.

 Rule of Law

 What to do next…